sfswtf/sebastian-saethre/DOMAIN_SETUP_GUIDE.md

 **If you used Option B (DNS Records):**
 - Changes can take **15 minutes to 48 hours** (usually 15-30 minutes)

-- DNS changes can take **5 minutes to 48 hours** to propagate
-- Usually takes **15-30 minutes**
-- You can check status in Netlify (it will show "Pending" then "Active")
+You can check status in Netlify (it will show "Pending" then "Active")

 ---